Trump Vows to Calm Gulf Flareup as Saudis Turn Screws on Qatar

 After cutting off diplomatic relations with Qatar, the Saudis and their allies moved to shut down transport links.

 Carriers in Saudi Arabia and the U.A.E., including Etihad Airways and Emirates, said they’ll suspend all flights to and from Qatar’s capital, Doha, starting Tuesday.
 Some 76 daily flights are likely to be grounded, most of them operated by Qatar Airways, according to scheduling firm OAG.
-Saudi authorities banned vessels flying the Qatari flag or owned by Qatari companies or individuals, and shut down the land border through which Qatar imports food.
+Saudi authorities banned vessels flying the Qatari flag or owned by Qatari companies or individuals, and closed the land border through which Qatar imports food.
 Qatar’s main stock index tumbled 7.3 percent, the most since 2009.

 The Saudis accused Qatar of supporting “Iranian-backed terrorist groups” operating in the kingdom’s eastern province and Bahrain, as well as “terrorist groups aiming to destabilize the region,” including the Muslim Brotherhood, Islamic State and al-Qaeda.
 Qatar’s Foreign Ministry called the accusations “baseless” and said they were part of a plan to “impose guardianship on the state, which in itself is a violation of sovereignty.”